 Born and raised in Idaho, CJ graduated from Duke University in 2006 and Columbia Law School in 2010, where she was a Managing Editor of the Columbia Law Review and a James Kent scholar.
 She joined Williams & Connolly in 2011 after clerking for Chief Judge Sidney R. Thomas on the U.S. Court of Appeals for the Ninth Circuit.
+She lives in Washington, D.C. with her husband and three children.

 Representative Experience